Last Updated on February 3, 2023 by Pinpoint 250

 5. Plan Your Time

-The controlled pour is meant to control the amount of time or brewing time that the coffee is in contact with the water and to ensure that the coffee is in contact with the water evenly and thoroughly.
+The controlled pour is meant to control the amount of time or brewing time the coffee is in contact with the water.
+Ensure that the coffee is in contact with the water evenly and thoroughly.

 This includes the time you pour and how long it takes the water to filter through the bed once your final beverage weight is met for pour-over methods.